Guide To Deck Maintenance

 Water Based Decking Finishes

-Water based products are commonly used on new decks and are a great environmentally responsible option for those wishing for a lower maintenance deck.
+Water-based products are commonly used and are a great environmentally responsible option for those wishing for a lower maintenance deck.
 They often carry a pigment ranging from a pine color to dark brown or hardwood red giving the timber a more uniform color that can be very beautiful when well maintained as well as providing an excellent layer of protection from UV rays.

 Regular application of decking oil is is recommended every 6-18 months depending on the level of exposure and decking oil used following the criteria explained above.
-We recommend Ultradeck by Intergrain to be applied yearly .
-Long term failure to re-apply can lead to peeling allowing moisture to cause potentially permanent damage.
+Long-term failure to re-apply can lead to peeling allowing moisture to cause potentially permanent damage and looking unsightly.
 If any peeling is noticed it is highly recommended to apply oil before further damage to the deck is sustained as it can be extremely difficult to completely cure a peeling deck without expensive stripping of the previous coating.